qexa/qexa/README.md

 #  Welcome to Qexa Labs

-I specialize in AI automation, wireless technology, mobile device management (MDM), and IoT security—helping organizations simplify operations, protect data, and prepare for the future.
-Beyond technology, I’m passionate about fitness, longevity, and performance, bringing the same discipline I apply as a triathlete and zone 2 training enthusiast into my work.
-My approach combines smart, secure systems with a focus on long-term resilience—both for businesses and for life.
+I specialize in AI automation, wireless technology, mobile device management (MDM), and IoT security, helping organizations simplify operations, protect data, and prepare for the future.
+Beyond technology, I’m passionate about fitness, longevity, and performance.
+My approach combines smart, secure systems with a focus on long-term resilience, both for businesses and for life.

  **Mission**
 Empower businesses, professionals, and students to thrive in a connected world by delivering **AI-driven automation, cybersecurity solutions, and IoT strategies** that accelerate growth and strengthen resilience.